Bead Fishing For Trout – Easy Guide Secrets

 For many anglers, the best trout beads are glass beads because they find that they just catch a lot more trout on glass beads.

-Glass trout beads are heavier and come in a huge assortment of colors and you can get them from 6mm to 12mm.
+Glass trout beads are heavier and come in a huge assortment of colors and sizes from 6mm to 12mm.

 Because glass trout beads and plastic beads look almost identical above and below the water and because even most anglers can’t tell the difference between the two in the water, I believe the trout can’t tell the difference either.

-Good anglers that know how to weigh their leaders properly should get just as many bites on plastic beads as they would on glass beads.
+Good anglers who know how to weigh their leaders properly should get just as many bites on plastic beads as they would on glass beads.

 Either way, you can’t go wrong with a glass or plastic bead.